 A. No, the Level II data set contains the data elements in Level I, so there’s no need to purchase both.

 Q. Is it possible to obtain patient level and provider level data?
 Is this identified or de-identified data?

 A. In the Level II data sets for both APCD and Hospital encounter data, de-identified patient data are available and each patient has a MHDO assigned unique identifier.
 Identifiable provider data is available for both the APCD and hospital encounter data.
-The APCD data dictionaries are available and provide details on the specific data elements.
+The MHDO data dictionary is available and provides details on the specific data elements.
 Some highlights of the provider data include facility name, facility code, geographic information, service provider state, data processing center code and a national provider identifier where appropriate.
 For the Hospital encounter data, a unique hospital or clinic is provided for each encounter with the name of the facility, geographic location, and de-identified ordering and performing provider.
-(Note we are working on preparing data dictionaries for the hospital encounter data which will be available in 2017.

 Q. Once I’ve been approved to receive MHDO data, how will the data be sent?

 A. There are two Options for how Authorized MHDO Data Users can access and work with MHDO datasets

 Direct Data Access in Data Enclave

 |Data Access & Formats